 I like the fact that the FlipPal requires no software to be installed on a PC to work.
 How many times have you upgraded to the latest operating system and found that it no longer supported your old printer or scanner because the manufacturer didn’t provide drivers for it?
 That can’t happen with the FlipPal.

 The FlipPal is a great tool for anyone involved scrapbooking, archiving, or just for sharing the old family photo albums where it has found many ardent fans.
 I enjoy its convenience and simplicity.
 There’s nothing to learn, just press one button and you’re up and making scans in no time.
 If that sounds appealing, head on over to the FlipPal website and get yours today.

-One response to “Flip-Pal Review”
+3 responses to “Flip-Pal Review”

 I hope you bought the warranty.
 I didn’t.
 One year and 6 months old and barely used and it’s dead.
 Company said “so sorry”

 […] She also talks about scanning all of your photos with a product called Flip-Pal, which I have reviewed here. […]